Smart Lock Service

 How to implement the accessory feature on the lock?

-Four DPs and one command 0xA6 together implement the lock accessory feature.
+DPs in Accessory DP Reference and command 0xA6 together implement the lock accessory feature.
 You do not need to take care of the Bluetooth pairing and reconnection, which has been implemented in the generic firmware.

 Double identity verification in the service layer is implemented to ensure the security of the lock.